saguar/TeamsMeetingsBooking/README.md

 Please visit the Wiki pages for all the information about the solution, its configuration and implementation.

-This sample project does not contain Telemetry informations and no personal information is being collected

 Main project contributors:
 * Antoine Goueslard
 * Akos Szego